yashwk/StrikeEngine/docs/DEFERRED_WORK.md

 ## Guidance and control

-- Trajectory management.
+- Trajectory optimization and full trajectory management.
+W40's trajectory-aware midcourse predictor and acceleration-feasibility gate are implemented; optimization remains deferred.
-- Energy-aware guidance and energy management.
+- Energy-aware guidance, energy corridors, and energy management.
 - Advanced pursuit guidance.
 - LQR and MPC control laws.
 - Seeker-management handoff beyond the implemented acquisition-to-terminal blend.

+W40 is complete: trajectory-aware midcourse guidance consumes the W39 `TrackBlock`, provides predicted intercept/tgo/required-acceleration diagnostics, handles dropout/reacquisition, and preserves seeker-lock and legacy fallbacks.
+Its constant-speed predictor is not an energy or drag/thrust optimizer.

-The next planned milestone is trajectory/energy-aware guidance consuming the W39 `TrackBlock`, with deterministic tests for prediction, feasibility, dropout, reacquisition, and actuator/energy limits.
+The next guidance milestone is W41: trajectory optimization and energy-aware guidance with deterministic tests for energy limits, actuator limits, and feasible target interception.

 ## Execution and platform support